Interpreting Soil Tests

 Phosphorus

 Phosphorus works to store and transfer energy in plants.
-This is used for growth, reproduction, root growth, and the plants ability to withstand harsh conditions.
+This is used for growth, reproduction, root growth, and the plants’ ability to withstand harsh conditions.
+Too much phosphorus can be detrimental to local water quality.

 More information: MU Extension Guide (page 2); MU Plant Diagnostic Clinic; Managing Lawns and Turfgrass; MU Extension Phosphorus in Missouri Soils; MU Guide Soil Testing for Lawns (page 2)